PantherFlow (Beta)

 In some cases, a PantherFlow query may run slower than an equivalent SQL query.

-To ensure your PantherFlow query results return as quickly as possible (and to minimize costs associated with the search), it's recommended to follow these best practices:
+To ensure your PantherFlow query results return as quickly as possible (and to minimize Snowflake costs arising from the search), it's recommended to follow these best practices:

 Use the limit